Kevin Dunn (bishop): Bishop

 He was appointed Bishop of Hexham and Newcastle by Pope John Paul II, and was consecrated on 25 May 2004 at St Mary's Cathedral, Newcastle upon Tyne.

+In 2006 he led a group on a visit to Rome and met Pope Benedict XVI.

+Among his achievements, he opened the Alan Shearer Centre for people with disabilities, created a house in Penshaw for potential seminary candidates and helped to raise money to establish the Bede Chair of Catholic Theology at Durham University.

 Death

 Dunn was admitted to the Freeman Hospital, Newcastle, in early February 2008, and died there on 1 March 2008, aged 57, from pneumonia.
 Canon Seamus Cunningham, who succeeded Dunn as Bishop of Hexham and Newcastle, administered the Prayers for the Dying and Prayers for the Dead.

+Durham University holds an annual 'Bishop Dunn Memorial Lecture' in his memory.